pzandre/django-blog/README.md

 This setup script was tested on a Linux environment, if you're trying to install on a different Operating System you can still set it up manually.

 ## Manual set-up (Windows, Mac or Linux, just for fun)
-### There are also few steps to manually install the application:
+### There are few steps to manually install the application:

 1. Follow step 1 and 2 of the Automated Install above.